everybodystalkingtherapy/website/content/in_a_crisis.md

 ---
 > **I am not a crisis responder** and my services are focused on assisting clients that are not actively experiencing suicidal tendencies.

-If you are currently experiencing a crisis, the following resources may prove useful:
+If you are experiencing a mental health or addictions crisis, please call COAST 1-866-550-5205(press 1) or your primary care provider.
+For any emergencies, please call 9-1-1 or go to the nearest emergency department.

+Additionally, the following resources may prove useful:

 - [Distress Center Halton](https://www.dchalton.ca)
 - [Distress Center Niagara](https://distresscentreniagara.com)